py-restful/todo/README.md

 ### ToDo API
 This is POC for REST api built using flask / flaskRESTful

+This restful service exposes a set of endpoints to manage ToDo item list.
+Each todo item has the following properties
+1. name: Name for the ToDo item (ex - Buy Groceries)
+2. description: Additiona description(ex - Buy groceries from super mart)
+3. due: Due date for the todo item (ex - "2021-05-05")

+The endpoints and requests are described below

 ### Endpoints
 The `main` branch is deployed to Heroku https://todo-py-flask-rest.herokuapp.com/.
 The details of endpoints and requests are listed below.